vinegarhq/vinegar/README.md

 # TODO
 + Configuration file
+  + FSYNC/ESYNC toggles
++ Old death sounds (maybe)
-+ Simple graphical user interface for easy modification of the configuration, or to launch Wine apps, or to launch Wine apps
++ Simple graphical user interface for easy modification of the configuration, or to launch Wine apps
 + Fetch latest version of Roblox, when RobloxPlayerLauncher is not used.
 + Better log names
 + Fetch latest version of rbxfpsunlocker, removes safety checksumming